mearlboro/mearlboro.github.io/experience.md

 ##### 2013 - 2017
 A computer engineering degree which allowed me to gain profound experience into industry standard software engineering practices.
 Courses taken include the study of programming languages, operating systems, compilers, networks, security, information theory, software and web development, mathematics, logic, verification systems, Bayesian statistics, cryptography, and machine learning.
 Here I have worked on multiple projects which have given me experience to work on large codebases, coordinate with my team, and use agile methodologies:

-- Completed [PintOS](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) in a series of group courseworks, a version of the Standford operating systems exercise in C. Contributed with system calls, memory management, thread synchronisation and interruptions.
+- Completed [PintOS](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) in a series of group courseworks, a version of the Standford operating systems exercise in C. Contributed with system calls, memory management, thread synchronisation and interruptions
+- Implemented an Enigma machine simulation in C++ [[GitHub]](https://github.com/mearlboro/enigma)
 - Built an assembler and emulator for ARM architecture in a team project.
 Fully implemented in C, the system was meant for interacting with a Raspberry Pi.
-Generated the assembly necessary to encode a sequence of characters into a sequence of blinks on a set of LEDs using the [Dotsies](http://dotsies.org/) alphabet.
+Generated the assembly necessary to encode a sequence of characters into a sequence of blinks on a set of LEDs using the [Dotsies](http://dotsies.org/) alphabet [[GitHub]](https://github.com/mearlboro/ARM11)
-- In a team project, implemented a static analysis tool written in Scala which parses a piece of code and transforms it into a logic statement, verifying against a set of pre and post-conditions whether the code is correct
+- In a team project, implemented a static analysis tool written in Scala which parses a piece of code and transforms it into a logic statement, verifying against a set of pre and post-conditions whether the code is correct [[GitHub]](https://github.com/mearlboro/srtool)
-- Built an information extraction tool using statistical natural language processing.
-[Read more](/projects#seek)
+- Built an information extraction tool using statistical natural language processing [[Read more]](/projects#seek) [[GitHub]](https://github.com/mearlboro/seek-legacy)
-- Implemented a compiler in Haskell in a team project.
-[Read more](/projects#wacc)
+- Implemented a compiler in Haskell in a team project for a simplified C-like language known as "WACC" [[GitHub]](https://github.com/mearlboro/whack)
-- Graduated with a first class degree and a distinguished master's project supervised by [Prof. William Knottenbelt](http://www.doc.ic.ac.uk/~wjk/).
-If you care about privacy, the layers of the internet, geolocation of internet hosts by IP or the internet topology, you can read more about it [here](/projects#snowwall) or have a look at my [thesis](/assets/files/snowwall.pdf).
+- Graduated with a first class degree and a distinguished master's project supervised by [Prof. William Knottenbelt](http://www.doc.ic.ac.uk/~wjk/) [[Read more]](/projects#snowwall) [[thesis]](/assets/files/snowwall.pdf)
 <br/>
 <br/>